 Welcome to the OFO website.
 If it’s Ontario birds that you are interested in, then you've come to the right place.
-While you're here you can see Photo Main Page of recent sightings, find out about Upcoming Field Trips, view the official Ontario Checklist, read our OFO Code of Ethics, Become a Member of OFO, and much more.
+While you're here you can see Photo Galleries of recent sightings, find out about Upcoming Field Trips, view the official Ontario Checklist, read our Code of Ethics, Become a Member, and much more.
 Enjoy the experience.

 Next Field Trips